Man With $164,000 Worth Of Cocaine ‘Busting Out Of His Pants’ Arrested At JFK Airport

-Juan Carlos Galan Luperon arrived at John F. Kennedy International Airport from Santo Domingo, Dominican Republic on Saturday, and willingly presented himself for inspection, officials said.
+Juan Carlos Galan Luperon, 28, arrived at John F. Kennedy International Airport from Santo Domingo, Dominican Republic on Saturday March 4), and willingly presented himself for inspection, officials said.

 Luperon, a U.S. citizen, "exhibited numerous signs of nervousness" during the examination, "and his pants appeared to be rather snug," a news release from the agency states.